 This last mission overlaps with the west direction.
 Indeed, direction is an imprecise matter just as Dharma is, and small differences in emphasis may add up.
 A Crane who seeks to study the Yin World and learn from its denizens is more likely to align himself with the west, while a Crane who wants to impose structure on ghosts' encounters with the living and police weaknesses in the Wall may face either north or west.
 There's also the alternative sometimes called "Crane west," a scholarly and detached concern with the Yang World.
 Since the Way requires all things to occupy their proper place, someone must understand the many Yang spirits, and Cranes are not inclined to trust Thrashing Dragons to exercise the necessary propriety and discipline.
 Crane consensus describes facing the center as a task one undertakes for a "season," whether it's a literal season or a mortal lifetime.
 Most Crane teachers discourage too much introspection for Running Monkeys, since it takes students away from their duty to accomplish.
 Reflection is more appropriate after time spent in the great work, when the Kuei-jin has accumulated experience and auspicious occasions.
 Then the Kuei-jin can withdraw from the world for a time, to study themselves, perhaps to work with a select few students.
 After another auspicious occasion (or, in some cases, one or more acts of blindness), she changes direction again and pursues the great work once more.
 Some Cranes find the center direction suitable as an ongoing commitment, but they're rare and often mingle poorly with others of their Dharma.
 Many of the Cranes who choose, as opposed to being assigned, to study with Kuei-jin of other Dharmas face the center.

-Cranes who face east are often very similar to their north-facing colleagues.
-As with the distinctions between north and west, it's a matter of emphasis.
-A Crane who sets aside the burden of leadership in an effort to simply be among mortals for a time generally undergoes the formal change to face east.
-Crane tradition calls for tolerating the as a short-term course of action - short by the standards of immortals, at least - and regards it as suspicious when pursued to excess.
+change to face east.
+Crane tradition calls for tolerating this as a short-term course of action - short by the standards of immortals, at least - and regards it as suspicious when pursued to excess.
 Cranes did not, so they tell each other, return to the world to play at life, and while it is good to avoid exhaustion in the course of duty, the point of rest should be renewed enthusiasm for their work.

-Some of the Cranes' most honored sages faced eastfor long periods, however.
+Some of the Cranes' most honored sages faced east for long periods, however.
 Some of them led mortals, and some acted as counselors, advisors, spies and the like for others who led.
 Sunrise Poet, one of the greatest of all Kuei-jin chroniclers, was an east-facing Crane, whose 800-year series of volumes, the Contemplation of Demonic Dances, covered the effects of Kuei-jin decisions on successive Chinese and Korean dynasties.
 Some members of the Empty Throne sect (see p.
 33) teach that the Kueijin's legacy of sin makes them unfit to wield power directly themselves, but prepares them to be excellent advisors.
 Therefore, say the sect's adherents, east is a more proper direction for Cranes than north.

 Few Cranes choose to or feel compelled to face south.
 Cranes who wish to instigate changes, in mortal or supernatural communities, generally do so while facing north.
 They seek to lead their chosen subjects into some new state.
-Most Granes regard south-facing Kuei-jin as too fond of agitation for its own sake.
-For Granes, change gains value only within the context of a vision for the whole.
+Most Cranes regard south-facing Kuei-jin as too fond of agitation for its own sake.
+For Cranes, change gains value only within the context of a vision for the whole.
 Disorder may create opportunities, but is not desirable for its own sake.